 These emirates are not small villages.
 Rather, they are big cities with millions of people, millions of cars, millions of business venues, millions of houses and condos.
 My sense of gay life here with so many people, is that it’s possible to live comfortably and of course anonymously.
 It would not be too difficult because of the large populations (Dubai and Abu Dhabi each have populations over two million), abundant enterprises, busy commerce and huge tourist infrastructures; discretion is a common aspect of one’s lifestyle here.
 Said another way, there are thousands of LGBT folks who successfully habitate and work in the UAE, some for a few months and others for years with or without a primary partner.

 At the same time, it is also an exaggeration and distortion of the reality here on the ground.
-More than eighty present of the UAE population are expats, foreigners working here in the Emirates.
+More than eighty percent of the UAE population are expats, foreigners working here in the Emirates.
 Most of these workers are from South Asia—Pakistan, Philippines, India, Bangladesh, as well as many from all over Asia.
 During my visit I met people from Nepal, Korea, Uzbekistan, Oman, Burma, also Nepal, Kenya, Korea, Spain, Ethiopia, Algeria and elsewhere in Africa.
 As usual with expat workers these populations tend to live and work mostly with others from their own cultures.
 Indeed, it’s more accurate to say instead of ’the’ population of UAE, there are many distinct sub-populations including workers from Western Europe and North America; among these are LGBTs whose gay lives are much reduced to friendship circles and mobile apps.

 Virtually all construction workers (mostly south Asian) live in dormitory style quarters built by employers.
 The vast majority of these people are laborers as the UAE continues to erect skyscrapers and huge shopping malls to accommodate the great numbers of tourists and business expats who come to Dubai and Abu Dhabi.
 Virtually all the recent construction of the stylish skyscrapers was done by sweaty manual laborers from Asia in crews of thousands working in shifts day and night that could remind one of slave conditions—except they are paid.
 Unskilled laborers, especially many Bangladeshis, are bound by poverty to long work days earning money that is sent home to their families.
 One truck driver said he went home every two years.